Average DUPR Rating by Age: When Do Pickleball Players Peak?

 Average DUPR doubles rating for men and women in each age group

-The gap is smallest among teenagers (0.16 points) and widest in the 50s (0.31 points).
-This likely reflects a combination of factors: men's greater representation in competitive brackets, differences in athletic background, and the historical tendency for more men to have prior racket sport experience in older age groups.
+The gap is smallest in teenagers (0.16 points) and largest in the 50s (0.31 points).
+This may be a result of a combination of factors including: (1) men being relatively over-represented in the more competitive age brackets, (2) differences in the level of prior athletic experience in racket sports, and (3) historical factors associated with men having more such experience in older age brackets.

-One striking observation: women's average DUPR is incredibly stable from age 25 to 65, hovering right around 3.13–3.16 across four decades.
-Men show more variation, with a gentle rise into the 50s before declining.
-Both genders show that pickleball is a sport you can play at a high level well into your later years.
+One interesting takeaway: women’s average DUPR is remarkably stable from age 25 to 65, falling in the 3.13-3.16 range for decades.
+Men show more variability, and gradually rise and fall.
+Both genders show that pickleball is a sport you can remain competitive in even into your golden years.

 Proof That Age Is Just a Number

-The averages tell one story, but the outliers tell another — an even more inspiring one.
+The averages paint one picture, but the outliers paint another — and an even more inspiring one at that.

-Consider this: the highest-rated player over 70 in our data carries a 5.863 DUPR.
-At 72, that would rank them among the top players of any age.
+Consider this: the highest-rated player over 70 in our dataset clocks a 5.863 DUPR.
+At 72, that player would be among the highest-rated of any age.
 The highest-rated player over 80?
-A stunning 5.782 DUPR at age 84 — a rating that puts them in the top 0.3% of all players, period.
+A breathtaking 5.782 DUPR at age 84 — a rating that makes the player one of the absolute top 0.3% of players of all time.

-There are also women in their 70s competing at the 5.5+ level, proving that elite performance knows no age limit in this sport.
+There are also 70+ year old women competing at the 5.5+ level, showing that age is not a barrier to elite performance in this sport.

 What This Means for Your Pickleball Journey